fbpx

 Latest BC PNP Draw

 British Columbia continues to shape its immigration system with a clear focus on economic impact.
-In the latest BC PNP draw, the province issued invitations to candidates who meet specific high-value criteria.
+On 22nd April, 2026, the latest BC PNP draw issued invitations to candidates who meet specific high-value criteria.

 A total of 484 invitations to apply were issued under the Skills Immigration category.
 This draw targeted candidates who are most likely to contribute to the province’s labour market and economic growth.